How Astable Multivibrator or Logic Gate Oscillator Circuit Works

 Read: 4049 datasheet and circuits

-1KHz Oscillator circuit using CD4011 NAND Gates
+1KHz NAND gate oscillator circuit using CD4011

-1KHz Square wave generator circuit using NOR Gate CD4001
+1KHz NOR gate oscillator circuit using CD4001

 Likewise, we brought the CD4001-NOR gates CMOS chip to generate the 1KHz frequency like the NOT gates.